-5. Deferred Revenues
+4. Deferred Revenues

-In connection with our device sales and research services, we often receive cash payments before our earnings process is complete.
-In these instances, we record the payments as customer deposits or customer advances until the device is shipped to the customer or in the case of research services until the earnings process or milestone is achieved.
+In connection with our medical device sales and research services, we often receive cash payments before our earnings process is complete.
+In these instances, we record the payments as customer deposits until a device is shipped to the customer, or as customer advances in the case of research services until the earnings process is achieved.

-As described in our revenue recognition policy for Ekso unit sales, revenues are deferred and recognized over the maintenance period.
-Accordingly, at the time of shipment the amount billed is recorded as deferred revenue.
-Also, at the time of shipment to the customer, the related inventory is reclassified to deferred cost of revenue where it is amortized to cost of revenue over the same period as the related revenue.
+Revenue from our Ekso medical device sales is deferred and recognized over the maintenance period.
+Accordingly, at the time of shipment to the customer the amount billed is recorded as deferred revenue.
+Also, at the time of shipment, the related inventory is reclassified to deferred cost of revenue where it is amortized to cost of revenue over the same period as the related revenue.